clafrance/matplotlib/README.md

-## Pyber Ride Sharing Analysis written in Python using pandas and matplotlib
+## Ride Sharing Analysis written in Python using pandas and matplotlib

 ### Features:
 ### A bubble chart that shows the relationship between: